akhodakivskiy/VimFx/README.md

 <img src="extension/skin/icon128.png" alt="" align="right">

-[VimFx] is a Firefox extension which adds Vim-style keyboard shortcuts for browsing and navigation, significantly reducing the use of the mouse.
+[VimFx] is a Firefox extension which adds short, Vim-style keyboard shortcuts for browsing and navigation, for a near mouseless experience.

 - Doesn’t change your browser in any way.
 Everything can be disabled.
 - Easy for beginners, powerful for advanced users.
 Not just for Vim fanatics.